diaspora/diaspora/README.md

 before a pull request is sent.
 Please write your tests in Rspec or Test-Unit.

 GEMS: We would like to keep external dependencies unduplicated.
-We're using Nokogiri, and Mongomapper, and EM::HttpRequest as much as possible.
+We're using Nokogiri, Mongomapper, and EM::HttpRequest as much as possible.
 We have a few gems in the project we'd rather not use, but if you can, use dependencies we already have.